jbenjoy2/CC-hr-application/README.md

 #### Running Backend Tests

-All unit tests were created using the Jest testing library, with the integration tests utilizing the Supertest library as well.
+All unit tests were created using the Jest testing library, with the integration tests utilizing the Supertest library, as well.
 The testing suite currently contains 39 tests in total, which provides roughly 92% coverage over all back-end operations.

 ---